JuliaKRosa/Send-Bulk-Emails/README.md

 This VBA macro allows you to send personalized bulk emails using Microsoft Outlook and Excel.
 You can send up to 10 emails in around 20 seconds.

 🚀 Features

 ✅ Uses Outlook Desktop Application to send emails

-✅ Sends customized messages based on spreadsheet data ✅ Supports email attachments
+✅ Sends customized messages based on spreadsheet data

+✅ Supports email attachments

 ✅ Automates the process to save time

 🛠️ How to Use
-Prepare your Excel file
+1. Prepare your Excel file

-Column A: Recipient email
+- Column A: Recipient email

-Column B: CC email (optional)
+- Column B: CC email (optional)

-Column C: Email subject
+- Column C: Email subject

-Column D: Attachment file name (without extension)
+- Column D: Attachment file name (without extension)

-Column E: Folder path where the attachments are stored
+- Column E: Folder path where the attachments are stored

-Cell F2: Email body text
+- Cell F2: Email body text

-Run the Macro
+2. Run the Macro

-Open the Excel file

-Press ALT + F11 to open the VBA editor

-Copy and paste the macro into a new module

-Run Send_Bulk_Emails
+- After placing the necessary data in the corresponding columns, click the button in the Excel file to execute the macro.

+- The macro will send emails to each recipient with the customized information, including attachments.

 📂 Installation
 No installation needed.
 Just open the Excel file and run the macro.